andro-jr/fonepay-package/README.md

 // Redirect user to payment page if successful if (paymentResponse.success) {
-  // Redirect the user to the payment URL: url is obtained from the paymentResponse as url i.e paymentResponse.url }
+  // Redirect the user to the payment URL: url is obtained from the paymentResponse i.e paymentResponse.url }

 // On your backend API endpoint (returnUrl), verify the payment